Community Wildlife Program

 Join Vermont Fish & Wildlife Department biologists to learn tips and tricks for enhancing wildlife habitat on properties of all sizes, from large parcels to small backyards.
 If you are interested in learning about creating pollinator habitat, making your land a better home for wildlife, and being a part of conserving Vermont species — this is the webinar for you!

-The spring 2020 webinars focused on the BioFinder mapping tool and the underlying science of Vermont Conservation Design, a statewide effort to identify the most ecologically important lands and waters of Vermont.
+This webinar series focused on the BioFinder mapping tool and the underlying science of Vermont Conservation Design, a statewide effort to identify the most ecologically important lands and waters of Vermont.
 Participants explored maps and data, learned about useful applications and case studies, and (hopefully) left with a better understanding of how their land fits into regional efforts to protect Vermont’s species from a changing climate, forest fragmentation, and habitat loss.

 Intro to Biofinder 3.0: The Go-To Resource for Exploring Vermont’s Biodiversity